 Westpac – Flagship Concept Branch

 Entering Westpac’s new flagship store is more café than branch.
 Flooring resembles a wharf, and meeting rooms are named after waterside suburbs.
-Studio Gascoigne was engaged to design a “big picture blue sky” concept branch for Westpac’s Auckland flagship site (in New Zealand).
+The architects at Context were engaged to design a “big picture blue sky” concept branch for Westpac’s Auckland flagship site (in New Zealand).
 The concept was that the bank’s interior would act as a “market place” rather than the more office-like environment found in most banks.
 The sprawling 6,000 square foot space includes a “coffee caravan,” deck chairs, a “business shop window” and a variety of different spaces in which staff and customers can work separately or together.
 The coolest feature is the Lego replica of the Westpac-branded helicopter.
 There’s a great, in-depth write-up with more details about the space here.

 Clearstar Financial – Modern Update

 Unversed in the financial retail revolution, Clearstar’s branches were neutral, unbranded spaces that failed to capitalize on selling opportunities.
 Brand design firm Adrenaline changed all that with a bright, contemporary graphics, kiosks and merchandising displays that extended to floor-to-ceiling.
 Clearstar was closed by regulators back in 2009 — too bad, because they had one of the nicest brand identities in the credit union industry.